-- Any activity on the surface of any lake or river shall not exclusively occupy any (a) defined area of water for more than 8 hours per day, for more than seven (7) consecutive days. - (b) Any structure erected, moored, or placed on or above any water surface but excluding any bridge or other structure forming part of the roading resource, or the maintenance, replacement or upgrading of network utilities, shall not exceed 10 m2 gross floor area and shall not exceed 3 metres height of the water surface.
+- (a) Any activity on the surface of any lake or river shall not exclusively occupy any defined area of water for more than 8 hours per day, for more than seven (7) consecutive days. - (b) Any structure erected, moored, or placed on any water surface, shall not exceed 10m2 gross floor area and shall not exceed 3 metres height above the water surface.

-Note: The Proposed One Plan manages all structures in, on, or under the beds of rivers and lakes.
-Therefore, any anchors or piles used in conjunction with any structure permitted by the Rule 19.6.28(b) must be assessed against the Horizons Regional Council Proposed One Plan in terms of Section 13 of the RMA.
+Note: The One Plan manages all structures in, on, or under the beds of rivers and lakes.
+Therefore, any anchors or piles used in conjunction with any structure permitted by the Rule 19.6.28(b) must be assessed against the Horizons Regional Council One Plan in terms of Section 13 of the RMA.

-Further, any works in relation to the damming or diversion of any water; or discharges to water must be assessed against the Proposed One Plan in terms of Sections 14 and 15 of the RMA.
+Further, any works in relation to the damming or diversion of any water; or discharges to water must be assessed against the One Plan in terms of Sections 14 and 15 of the RMA.